SleightlyDreadful/Carbon-Copy/README.md

 <blockquote>

-Helps keeping the clone in place while scaling.
+Helps keep the clone in place while scaling.
 Uses +1 Memory.
+Enabled by default.

 </details>